Melons: Watermelon, Cantaloupe & Honeydew

 Heirloom

-Hale's Best Jumbo Cataloupe
+Hale's Best Jumbo Cantaloupe

 Description: Hale's Best Jumbo is an heirloom cantaloupe variety that produces large, oval-shaped melons with sweet, aromatic orange flesh.